dpicuasi/dpicuasi/README.md

-- 👨🏽‍💻 Hi, i’m currently a **Senior Java Developer** at **large fintech company** working on highload enterprise projects.
+- 👨🏽‍💻 I’m currently a **Senior Java Developer** at **large fintech company** working on highload enterprise projects.
 - 🚀 I have over 10 years of work experience in software developer
-- 🌱 I’m currently Supabase, Architecture of Microservice with Spring boot, Flutter.
+- 🌱 I’m currently learning: Supabase, Architecture of Microservice with Spring boot, Flutter.
 - 📫 Please email via danyeledg@gmail.com to reach me.
 - 💬 Ask me about anything, I am happy to help